Teen Titans: Titans Tower

 Titans Tower is the headquarters of the Teen Titans.
 The first tower was located in New York City, while later series depict it in California, usually the San Francisco Bay Area.
 Although the location and appearance of the tower has changed throughout the various series, there are a few defining characteristics, such as always being shaped to resemble the letter "T".

+The first tower was built by Silas Stone and located in the East River, New York City.
+This tower was used as the headquarters for the team throughout The New Teen Titans and New Titans series.
+It was eventually and ultimately destroyed by the Wildebeest Society in New Titans #76 (June 1991).
+Because the Titans had fallen out of favor with authorities, the tower was not rebuilt.

+The second Titans Tower is located in San Francisco.
+It was again designed by Cyborg, and was built by the city council.
+The current tower houses a memorial for deceased Titans members.

-The latest Titans Tower is located in Blüdhaven, now being rebuilt over a destroyed prison.
+The latest Titans Tower is located in Blüdhaven and was built over a destroyed prison.
 This acts as the headquarters for a new team of Titans, who now act as the world's protectors after the Justice League has gone into a hiatus.